jajtxs/Clean-PS99/README.md

 `EMBED_TITLE` : The title of the embed message.

-`IMAGE_URL` : The URL of the image to include in the embed, all you need to do is change the numbers at the end with the desired rblxassetid://
+`IMAGE_URL` : The URL of the image to include in the embed, all you need to do is change the numbers at the end with the desired rblxassetid:// (can be found in `/collection/pets`